-The Map Module in HubSpot includes a range of features that can help you create engaging and interactive maps for your website.
+The Location Finder module in HubSpot includes a range of features that can help you create engaging and interactive maps for your website.

 These features include:

-- Customizable map styles, including color schemes, and markers.
+- Customizable map styles, including color schemes, markers.

 - Ability to add markers, pins, or annotations to specific locations on the map.